weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 To find the **full URL** for `version`:
 * head to [Weaviate releases](https://github.com/weaviate/weaviate/releases),
 * find the **Assets** section for the required Weaviate version
-* and copy the link to required `(name).tar.gz` file.
+* and copy the link to the `(name).tar.gz` file for the desired architecture.

-For example, here is the URL of the Weaviate `1.18.2` `AMD64` binary: `https://github.com/weaviate/weaviate/releases/download/v1.18.2/weaviate-v1.18.2-linux-amd64.tar.gz`.
+For example, here is the URL of the Weaviate `1.19.6` `AMD64` binary: `https://github.com/weaviate/weaviate/releases/download/v1.19.6/weaviate-v1.19.6-linux-amd64.tar.gz`.
 :::

 ### Default modules